ElinorSterner/convertmetrics/README.md

 ## Overview

-The goal of convertmetrics is to convert between measurement systems.
+The goal of `convertmetrics` package is to convert between measurement systems.
 It works will multiple systems of measurement, including the metric system, imperial system (i.e. US and UK measurements) and some weights used in the Chinese measurement system, catty and tael.
 For all supported units, the package converts treats the metric system as the base unit, and all conversions are to or from a metric unit.

 Overall, this package supports the following units and pairs of units: